 *This post may contain affiliate links

 Phone photography is becoming more and more popular nowadays.
 Smartphones are becoming more reliable as time goes by.
 The camera feature is getting better and better and there are plenty of apps that help your phone camera be the best it can be.
-Just ten years ago, if you took a phone photo, and print it, it would turn out pixelated, not that sharp and of course, it was a very small file, so the quality was not there.
-But times are changing, and cameras on our phones are improving by leaps every time a new phone hits the market.
-If you think about it, we do take more photos with our phone than our fancy cameras.
+Just ten years ago, if you took a phone photo and printed it, it would’ve turned out pixelated, not really all that sharp, and of course, it was a very small file so the quality was not great at all.
+But now times are changing and cameras on our phones are improving by leaps every time a new phone hits the market.
+If you think about it, we do take more photos with our phones than with our fancy “pro” cameras.
 If little Sam is doing something funny, you know you are going to pick up your phone and take a photo or record the moment.
-If you are using your phone a lot, then why not become a pro at it…or maybe just a little better at it.
+If you are using your phone a lot, then why not become a pro at it… Or maybe just a little better at it?
 Here are a few tips that we use to master our skills of phone photography.

 - Get the most resolution in your image.
-Remember that photos taken in selfie mode or with the front-facing camera have less resolution that the images that are taken from the rear-facing camera.
+Remember that photos taken in selfie mode or with the front-facing camera have less resolution than the images that are taken from the rear-facing camera.
 Take photos from the back of the device whenever possible, just in case you capture something amazing and want to print it.

 - Refine your area of focus.
-You can also change the main focus of your phone camera by tapping on the screen of your phone.
-Once you have framed your shot, touch where you want to focus, and your camera will make that area the sharpest focus in the image.
+You can also change the main focus of your image by tapping on the screen of your phone while taking a photo.
+Once you have framed your shot, touch where you want your focus to be and your camera will make that area the sharpest focus in the image.

 - Edit your photos to get that extra POP!
 I love the Adobe Lightroom app to edit all of my phone photos.
-All of their filters have a beautiful film look to it and editing and adjusting your pictures is super easy!
-All the photos you see on this page were taken with a phone and the VSCO editing app was used to finish the details.
+The flexibility of options and the ability to save presets makes editing and adjusting your pictures super easy!
+All the photos you see on this page were taken with a phone and the lightroom editing app was used to finish the details.
 If you need a resource for Adobe Lightroom Mobile presets, you can check out mine on my [online store].

 - Take a lot of pictures – Because you can delete things quickly on a smartphone camera, take lots of pictures and go back to find the best one, especially when it comes down to photos of kids.